shawnbrown/datatest/docs/intro.rst

                 required = {'user_id', 'active'}
                 self.assertDataColumns(required)

-    This assertion automatically checks the *required* set against the data in the ``subjectData`` defined earlier.
+    This assertion automatically checks the *required* set against the column names in the ``subjectData`` defined earlier.

 3. Check "user_id" values (with a helper-function):
     To assert that the "user_id" column contains only digits, we define a